erin-koen/avante-garde-order-book/README.md

     ```
     but I'm not sure that'll be sorted correctly when i access it.
 TBD.
     - update: changed format of sorted data to reflect what i'll need for React-Vis, an array of objects with color properties according to bid vs ask

 - send to reducer to set new state
+- update - I'm switching to coinbase pro as their data retrieval is MUCH fast

 App component architecture -
 - App = will call the action on component did mount and map state to props